richburroughs/learningthroughfailure/slides.md

 ^-When I started in the industry people thought they could engineer their way out of failure -"We'll have redundant everything and we'll never go down" -But failure is inevitable
--As Michael said yesterday we want to have a failure mindset

 ---